System object: phased.CustomMicrophoneElement

 pair arguments in any order as

-Plot the azimuth directivity pattern of a custom cardioid microphone at both 0 and 30 degrees elevation.
+Plot the elevation directivity pattern of a custom cardioid microphone at both 0 and 45 degrees azimuth.

 Create a custom microphone element with a cardioid pattern.